Receptly/receptly-convai/README.md

 `mount()` API for embedding the ElevenLabs Convai widget.

 NOTE: this README intentionally does not include any agent IDs or other sensitive identifiers.
-Replace `YOUR_AGENT_ID` below with your own agent identifier when integrating.
+Contact us at [Receptly](https://app.receptly.io) to get your agent id.

 ## Quick usage (declarative)